Biden will attend the return home of 3 US troops killed in Jordan, who he says 'risked it all'

-WILMINGTON, Del.
-(AP) — President Joe Biden and first lady Jill Biden will join grieving families at Dover Air Force Base on Friday to honor three American service members killed in a drone attack in Jordan, a solemn ritual that has become relatively uncommon in recent years as the U.S. withdrew from conflicts abroad.
+DOVER AIR FORCE BASE, Del.
+(AP) — President Joe Biden and first lady Jill Biden are joining grieving families at Dover Air Force Base on Friday to honor the three American service members killed in a drone attack in Jordan.
+The solemn ritual, called a dignified transfer, has become relatively uncommon in recent years as the U.S. withdrew from conflicts abroad.

-The Bidens will attend a dignified transfer as the remains of the troops killed in the overnight assault Sunday return to U.S. soil.
-Defense Secretary Lloyd Austin and Gen. CQ Brown, chairman of the Joint Chiefs of Staff, will join the Bidens for the transfer in Dover, where such events take place when U.S. service members are killed in action.
+The Bidens arrived at the base Friday afternoon to witness the transfer of the remains of the troops killed in Sunday's assault.
+Defense Secretary Lloyd Austin and Gen. CQ Brown, chairman of the Joint Chiefs of Staff, will join the Bidens for the transfer in Dover.
 They will also meet with the families privately ahead of the dignified transfer.

 The service members killed Sunday were all from Georgia — Sgt.
 William Jerome Rivers of Carrollton, Sgt.
 Kennedy Sanders of Waycross and Sgt.
 Breonna Moffett of Savannah.
 Sanders and Moffett were posthumously promoted to sergeant rank.